 These injuries may require expensive medical treatment such as skin grafts and surgery.
 They may also leave you with permanent scars and disfigurement.

-A licensed burn injury attorney in Macon will be familiar with the effects of a burn injury and the experience you have undergone.
+A licensed Macon burn injury attorney will be familiar with the effects of a burn injury and the experience you have undergone.
 Because of this, he or she will be able to accurately determine the compensation you deserve for your injuries.

 Click here for a free, no-obligation case evaluation by a Macon burn injury lawyer.